Expertise & Learner’s Mindset

 The short answer is that it does not exist in one place.
 The longer answer lays out the problems:

-Strategy is hard: We try to keep the conversation at a sufficiently strategic level that the Board is providing direction and the Executive Leadership can operationalize, but veering into abstract conversations causes people to lose their words and/or their nerve.
+Strategy is hard: We try to keep the conversation at a sufficiently strategic level that the Board is providing direction for the Executive Leadership to operationalize, but veering into abstract conversations causes people to lose their words and/or their nerve.
 Getting too operational causes a different tension.
 “Noses in fingers out” is an oversimplification.
 Elephants can quickly take up occupancy in meeting rooms.

 Gauging impact is hard: We all know the truism, “What gets measured gets managed,” but it is incredibly challenging to measure impact, let alone connect that to specific programs and activities.
 Questioning and probing can feel like moving your poor EDs goal posts or can open rabbit holes of circular cause-and-effect discussions.
 If part of what we do is prevention, it is even worse: How can we ever know what would have happened if we weren’t running those programs?